 Pairing icons is like pairing wines, it takes some time before you really know what you are doing.

 Picking icons to use throughout your infographic is another place that non-designers–like me–can run into a little trouble.
-And those troubles are exasperated by the fact that there are no specific rules put in place by the Design Police.
+And those troubles are exacerbated by the fact that there are no specific rules put in place by the Design Police.

 But that does not mean it is impossible to do, as long as you remember to keep things consistent!
 If you use the same general style of icons you will be fine.